 Acne cysts are deep, enlarged sebaceous glands.
 They are usually painful, inflamed, and very hard to eliminate with topical treatment alone.
 People with many acne cysts on their chest need to refer to their local dermatologist and consider adding oral antibiotics or Accutane to their topical treatment routine.
 In addition, acne supplements rich in pantothenic acid *, vitamin B5, and vitamin A can be an excellent addition to topical treatment for people with acne cysts on the chest and back.

 Can sunscreens cause acne on the chest?

-Using the wrong sunscreen can cause body acne including acne on your back and chest.
-Your chest is especially susceptible to clogged pores because these oil glands on the chest are bigger and more active than facial pores.
-To prevent sunscreen-induced body acne breakouts, make sure you use only oil-free sunscreen that was specially formulated for acne prone skin.
+Using the wrong sunscreen can cause body acne, including acne on your back and chest.
+Your chest is especially susceptible to clogged pores because these oil glands are bigger and more active than facial pores.
+To prevent sunscreen-induced body acne breakouts, use only oil-free sunscreen specially formulated for acne-prone skin.

 Can you still have chest acne after your facial acne has cleared?

-Facial acne and body, chest and back acne are different.
+Facial acne and body, chest, and back acne are different.
 The main differences are pore size (bigger on the body) and skin thickness (thicker on the body).
 The third and most important differences are in the trigger factors.
-Facial acne can be made worse by the wrong makeup, stress, and food while body acne is usually triggered by tight sweaty clothes that rub on your skin and frequency that you shower.
+Facial acne can be made worse by the wrong makeup, stress, and food, while body acne is usually triggered by tight sweaty clothes that rub on your skin and shower frequency.
 When the clothing keeps rubbing against the skin, the excess sebum gets trapped and can clog pores.